tomhendra/courses/19-testing-javascript/README.md

 ```

 ### 4.4.
 Mock a JavaScript module in a test

+So far we’re still basically monkey-patching the utils module which is fine, but could lead to problems in the future, especially if we want to mock a ESModule export which doesn’t allow this kind of monkey-patching on exports.
+Instead, let’s mock the entire module so when our test subject requires the file they get our mocked version instead.

 - What we are doing with `spyOn` is still a form of monkey patching and it works because the `thumbWar` module is using `utils.getWinner`.
 - It only works because we are using common JS, and in a ES modules situation monkey patching won't work.